JudeMurphy/SparkWebView/README.md

 ### How do I get set up? ###

 Import SparkWebview.h/SparkWebview.m files into your project.
-Import "SparkWebview.h" in your selected ViewController.
+<br />Import "SparkWebview.h" in your selected ViewController.

 Use the following code to present SparkWebview:
 <br />SparkWebview *webview = [[SparkWebview alloc] init];